 Go head-to-head in this tasting with a Chardonnay from Washington (Columbia Valley), Oregon (Dundee Hills), and California (Napa Valley).

 Riesling performs very well not only in New York (Finger Lakes region), but also in Washington (Columbia Valley), and Oregon (Willamette Valley).

 Compare Cabernet Sauvignon from 2 regions in California (Napa Valley & Sonoma County’s Alexander Valley) and Washington (Columbia Valley).

 We’ve created some great tasting mats for each of the 4 Tastings.
 They include tasting notes from the winemakers along with a few notes from acclaimed wine critics.
 Download American Wine Debate Tasting Mats.

 Tasting Debate Wrap Up

 With the presidential debates in full swing, let’s pay homage to the history and success of American wine.
 Host an American Wine Tasting Debate party to discuss the subtleties and differences of wine from the great American wine regions.
-Find a schedule of the debates here.
+And if you actually want to watch the debates too, here is a schedule of the debates.

 Acte 12: History.org

 Jefferson & Wine: Jefferson Vineyards & 1607: Jamestown and the New World